-- Peer on peer abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
-This is most likely to include but is not limited to: - Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - Sexual violence and sexual harassment; - Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person, sometimes vulnerable children are targeted.
-For example: - Those living with domestic abuse or intra-familial abuse in their histories - o Young people in care - Those who have experienced bereavement through the loss of a parent, sibling or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer abuse; it is more likely that girls will be victims and boys' perpetrators.
-However, both girls and boys can experience peer on peer abuse but r they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing type (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) violence. - It is influenced by the nature of the environments in which children/young people spend their time - home, school, peer group and community - and is built upon notions of power and consent.
+- Peer on peer abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers. - Peer on peer sexual abuse may include sexual violence or harassment between two children of any sex or groups of children. - It can affect any child/young person; sometimes vulnerable children are targeted.
+For example: - o Those living with domestic abuse or intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - Both girls and boys experience peer on peer abuse however they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing type (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) violence. - It is influenced by the nature of the environments in which children/young people spend their time home, school, peer group and community and is built upon notions of power and consent.
 Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer. - Peer on peer abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and have the opportunity or be in an environment where this is possible. - While perpetrators of peer on peer abuse pose a risk to others they are often victims of abuse themselves.